 The University of Wollongong offers Partner Share access to Australia’s fastest supercomputer, Gadi, as part of the National Computational Infrastructure (NCI) Collaboration Agreement.
 The UOW Partner Share serves as the university’s computational cluster.

 UOW researchers are also encouraged to apply for competitive time on NCI resources through the National Computational Merit Allocation Scheme (NCMAS).
 Researchers may use the UOW Partner Share to benchmark their code to strengthen NCMAS applications.
 The UOW HPC Steering Committee can provide feedback on applications before submission.

-Applications for HPC resources by academic staff (for new and existing projects) are welcome, and are governed by the UOW HPC Steering Committee.
+- Applications are welcome, and are governed by the UOW HPC Steering Committee.

-Applications for HPC resources by current students are welcome but proposed projects must be led by an established academic staff member (post-doc equivalent or higher).
+- Proposed projects must be led by an established academic staff member (post-doc equivalent or higher)

-NCI access and storage requests
+Compute and storage requests

-- Q4 2020 – Monday 21st September 2020
+- Q4 2023 - 29 September 2023

 Operational HPC support requests (e.g. queue issues, compilation failures, application/library installation requests etc.) are processed by our support partner, NCI.